Chapter 17.32

 g.
 Compliance with the agreement will be monitored and enforced according to measures included in the agreement.

 3. For-Sale Housing Conditions.
-In the case of for-sale housing developments, the density bonus agreement shall provide for the following conditions governing the initial sale and use of designated dwelling units during the applicable restriction period:
+In the case of for-sale housing developments, the density bonus and/or affordability agreement shall provide for the following conditions governing the initial sale and use of designated dwelling units during the applicable restriction period:

-b.
+c.
 The initial purchaser of each designated dwelling unit shall execute an instrument or agreement approved by the city which:

 i.
 Restricts the sale of the unit in compliance with this chapter during the applicable use restriction period,